On Expressive Power of Quantized Neural Networks under Fixed-Point Arithmetic: Universal representation via quantized networks

-In this section, we analyze universal approximation property of quantized networks.
-In \cref{sec:counterexample}, we provide a necessary condition on activation functions and $\Qps$ for universal approximation.
+In this section, we analyze the universal representation property of quantized networks.
+In \cref{sec:counterexample}, we provide a necessary condition on activation functions and $\Qps$ for universal representation.
 In \cref{sec:suff_cond}, we provide a sufficient condition on activation functions for universal approximation and show that various practical activation functions satisfy our sufficient condition (e.g., $\Sigmoid$, $\relu$, $\elu$, $\SoftPlus$, $\SiLU$, $\Mish$, and $\GeLU$) for any $\Qps$ with $p\ge3$.
 We also show that our sufficient condition coincides with the necessary condition introduced in \cref{sec:counterexample} (i.e., our sufficient condition is necessary) for a large class of practical activation functions including $\Sigmoid$, $\relu$, $\elu$, $\SoftPlus$, $\SiLU$, $\Mish$, and $\GeLU$.
 We further extend our results to quantized networks with binary weights (i.e., $\bfw_{l,i}\in\{-1,1\}^{|\mcI_{l,i}|}$) in \cref{sec:binary}.
-Detailed proofs are presented in \cref{sec:proofs}.
+Proofs are deferred to \cref{sec:proofs}.
 Throughout this section, we use $\round{\cdot}$ to denote $\round{\cdot}_{\Qps}$ to simplify notation.